 Customer onboarding should provide initial training along with ongoing support.
 Its duration is defined by users’ needs in assistance with exploring all the features that they plan to use.

 Nothing stops after the SaaS project is officially launched.
 It’s important not to leave marketing out of proper attention because a wise and well-elaborated strategy can make a difference.
 One of the most effective ways to promote your product is to benefit from specialized marketing software.
 Let’s pay special attention to the marketing tools:

 - Product Trials

 - Google AdWords

 Content marketing is used all over the world to build the brand, attract visitors and turn them into customers.
-The main advantage of this method is that content continues to provide leads without any additional investments, when other forms of marketing, such as pay-per-click (PPC) advertising, will not do so after you stopped paying.
+The main advantage of this method is that content continues to provide leads without any additional investments, while other forms of marketing, such as pay-per-click (PPC) advertising, will not do so after you stopped paying.
 Don’t forget about Search Engine Optimization as it makes your content discoverable.

-Nothing is better than the opportunity to try the product before purchasing - that’s why Product Trials must be considered as a good opportunity to get your potential customers estimate product’s value.
+Nothing is better than the opportunity to try the product before purchasing – that’s why Product Trials must be considered as a good opportunity to get your potential customers to estimate the product’s value.
 But providing access isn’t enough.
 You have to be sure that users are satisfied with the service so onboarding and support from your side must also be provided.

 In the SaaS case, co-marketing may be highly effective.
 Usually, companies that are going to collaborate have either products that are complementary to each other or shared views and approaches.
 Joined efforts may bring a very high outcome.